 Learn more about bandwidth by understanding the following topics:

 When we’re talking about your connection, speed is normally measured in either kilobits per second (Kbps) or megabits per second (Mbps).
 Whereas storage is usually measured in kilobytes (KB), megabytes (MB), or gigabytes (GB).
 The higher your internet speeds, the quicker things will download and the faster things will load.

-Usage refers to the amount of data that you can transfer through your Internet connection over the course of a month.
+|When we’re talking about usage, we’re referring to the amount of data that you can transfer through your Internet connection over the course of a month.
 As a residential Internet customer, your connection has a monthly traffic limit.
 We measure data usage in megabytes (MB) and gigabytes (GB).
-For example, if your internet plan includes 300 GB of data usage, that means that you can upload and download a combined total of 300 Gigabytes per month.
+For example, if your internet plan includes 300 GB of data usage, that means that you can upload and download a combined total of 300 GB per month|

 You can find out more about the monthly traffic limit of your Internet package at http://www.shaw.ca/internet/packages/.

 Back to top

 Examples of average home usage